-Your challenges in a 8th grade setting are that phys-ed classes often have a wide spectrum of participants.
+Your challenges in a high school setting are that physed classes often have a wide spectrum of participants.
 You may have:

 Varsity athletes in class who play on school teams or compete in track or other individual sports - and are in phys-ed class for an easy elective credit.